Visit Antibes

 ● The Safranier district: decorated with beautiful flower-filled houses, the Safranier district is close to the Amiral de Grasse promenade.
 A perfect district to soak up the Provencal atmosphere of Antibes.

-● Le Vieil-Antibes: in the heart of the town, staying in this district is ideal on a weekend break: close to all the places of interest, you can do everything on foot!
+● Le Vieil-Antibes: In the heart of the town, staying in this district is ideal for a weekend away: close to all the places of interest, you can do everything on foot!

 ● Le Cap d’Antibes: more out of the way, this district gives access to superb coves and beaches.